Prateek-00/AI_JOB_AUTOPILOT/README.md

 # AI_JOB_AUTOPILOT
-AI-powered automation system that applies jobs daily based on my resume.
+AI-powered automation system that applies jobs daily based on the basis of resume.